ROCm/TransferBench/docs/how to/use-transferbench.rst

      - Allows transfers to run from the command line instead of a configuration file

    * - ``healthcheck``
-     - Simple health check (supported on MI300 series only)
+     - Simple health check (supported on AMD Instinct MI300 series only)

    * - ``p2p``
      - Peer-to-peer benchmark test